filipefigcorreia/guidelines-for-thesis-writing/README.md

 * Objectives: what you want to achieve, what do you want to contribute that adds to what the world already knows
 * Methods: What research methods do you propose to apply
 * Work plan: Very high-level view of what you plan to do and when
-* Preliminary work: If anything, what have you already started doing, and main conclusion
+* Preliminary work: If anything, what have you already started doing, and the main conclusion

 ### General writing style